Gender gap in Pakistan: Educational disparity

-Reasons for Educational Gender Inequality
+Reasons for educational gender inequality

 There are multiple factors that contribute to the large gender gap in educational attainment in Pakistan.
 Poverty is a prominent issue in Pakistan, with 3 million more people expected to live in poverty since 2018, with about 22% of the population living below the poverty line.
 As a result of the poverty issue in Pakistan, many parents, especially in rural areas where poverty is more prominent, could not afford to send their child to school as primary education was not free.
 However, in an attempt to increase educational enrollment the government made education free and compulsory from ages 5 to 16.
 While this did increase the number of young children attending school, the costs of uniforms, transportation, as well as school supplies still proved a barrier in poor areas and the government did not enforce the compulsory aspect of primary education.
 Additionally, the government has a low education budget, only spending around 2% of its total GDP.
 Due to this low investment in education, there is often a shortage of government schools and thus limited access to education.
 Furthermore, as a result of this shortage, many schools have too many children and this can disincentivize parents from sending their children to school.
-Therefore, many poor families do not, or can not, send their children, particularly daughters, to get educated as they do not have the means to do so.
+Therefore, many poor families do not, or can not, send their children, particularly daughters, to get educated as they do not have the means to do so or if they have they prefer sending boys over girls as they are considered bread winner of the house.

 This lack of enrollment in education, while affecting both boys and girls has a more prominent effect on young girls due to social culture and social norms.
 Pakistan is a patriarchal country where many traditional social norms and standards exist.
 As a result of this, many women are often seen and taught to be in charge of the private sphere as men are expected to carry out functions of the public sphere.
 Since education is primarily seen as a way to get a good job and have a steady income, many families and parents do not find this applicable to their daughters as most women in Pakistan do not hold a paying job and are responsible for taking care of the family.
 Additionally, the opportunity cost of sending their daughters to school can also be a barrier to education for girls.
 Often in Pakistani society, most of the housework is done by the women in the family, including the daughters.
 Thus, sending their daughter to school can take away from many families' housework efficiency.